 - A Sport towel is 20" x 40", made from very absorbent fabrics.

-Technically, when I think of a tea towel I am really thinking of a kitchen or dish towel.
+Often when we think of “tea towels” we are thinking of kitche or dish towels.
 This kitchen-type towel has an interesting history in the United States.
 Early housewives couldn’t afford the linen towels.
 They had to do with what they had, which was feed sacks.

 It’s rather ironic that the development of the feed sack came into being because of the invention of the sewing machine.
 Prior to having the ability to lock-stitch the seams securely, the feed sack was not a reliable container.
 Original feed sacks were made from burlap and then muslin and hand stitching just couldn’t hold up to the job.